 The world is already full of business ideas and successful businesses.
 What makes me stand out from the rest?

-One thing I’ve noticed about the personal finance blog world is that most of them are white Americans.
-I’ve tried long and hard to look up Asian personal finance bloggers, but so far I only know of are:
+One thing I noticed about personal finance bloggers is that most of them are white Americans.
+I tried long and hard to look up Asian personal finance (PF) bloggers, but the ones I knew of prior to starting my own blog were only:

 — Saving The Crumbs by Al and Deb